Modelling and classifying joint trajectories of self-reported mood and pain in a large cohort study: Supplementary Text

 \subsubsection{Main data}

 Here we provide an overview of the data.
 Both mood and pain were rated on a five point scale where 1 for mood is the worst score while 1 for pain is the best.
 Similarly 5 means the mood is the best and pain is at its worst.
 Mean values of mood and pain are 3.6 and 2.7 respectively.
 Number of NA's: 344784 in mood and 349760 in pain.
 After removing these NA's from the data, we are left with 9990 participants instead of 10584.
+More details about the data can be found at \url{www.cloudywithachanceofpain.com}.

 With five possibilities of each of mood and pain, there are 5 $\times$ 5 \emph{i.e.} 25 possible (mood, pain) pairs, which would become the states of our Markov processes, leading to transition matrices with $25 \times 25 = 625$ entries.
 But instead, we reduce the total number of states by regrouping the scores of mood and pain into good and bad, and low and high categories respectively and then taking pairs of these regrouped scores.
 For Mood, the Bad (B) scores are \{1,2,3\} while the Good (G) ones are \{4,5\}.
 For Pain, Low (L) is \{1,2\} while High (H) is \{3,4,5\}.